Menu

 • Early sowing

-• Sowing a nematicide crucifer as an intermediate crop
+• Sowing a nematicidal crucifer as an intermediate crop, to help suppress the nematode population

 Sesvanderhave sugar beet disease technical leaflet nematodes 2022